 2 .0 GHz or faster CPU

 Modem/connection speed 36.6 Kbps or faster

 Google Chrome/Internet Explorer version 7.0 / Mozilla FireFox 2.0 or later (We recommend Chrome for the best trading experience)

-There is no minimum deposit needed to start trading, all you need to do is fund your account with enough to cover the margin requirement for the trade you wish to open.
+The minimum deposit is 100 to start trading, all you need to do is fund your account with enough to cover the margin requirement for the trade you wish to open.